Last Updated on

 Few add flavour and aroma, some spices are used to add taste while there are others used for adding colour.

 It is mostly the powdered spices that enhance the taste of a dish, while whole spices are used to impart flavour and aroma.

 For example, a spicy vindaloo or rogan josh will require more spices to make it hot and spicy and hence use more quantity of powdered spices.
 While a mild korma or creamy gravy will require whole spices, since korma dishes are mild and aromatic.

 When it comes to cooking with spices, it is best to first identify whether the dish requires enhancing taste, flavour or both and select your spices accordingly.

 This will give you an idea of how much or how little or the kind of spice you need to make the dish.

-Here is a list of 28 Indian cooking spices with information on how to use them and their impact on food to get you going.
+This list of 28 Indian cooking spices with information on how to use them and their impact on food will get you going.

 Step 2 – Anticipate the change in form